ruslandoga/plausible-self-hosted/README.md

 Defaults to the one shipped within the container image.

-This file is used to turn GeoName IDs into human readable string for display on the dashboard.
+This file is used to turn GeoName IDs into human readable strings for display on the dashboard.

 ---